T1oluwan1/Budget-App/README.md

 ## Current Tasks
 - Increase overall robustness by throwing several exceptions
-- Implemented Category Info (started but couldn't finish in time)
+- Implemented Category Info
 - Increased cohesion and coupling by making categories an abstract class and making expenses and income it's subtype or
 - Increased cohesion and coupling by making every category its own class
 - Added more features, such as a field set to 1 that amount & balance are multiplied by, allowing me to change currency
+- Implement Account class and Login

+## How to Install
+...

+## How to Use
+...

 ## Citations
 - Json Serialization Demo (Reference for Save and Load to file):